Time-and-a-Half Calculator

 In general, overtime pay does not stack on top of holiday pay because an employee would be paid for the holiday whether they worked or not.
 Therefore, holiday pay hours are excluded in the number of hours worked per week, and an employee would still need to work more than 40 hours in that week to receive overtime pay.

-Are employees paid by the day eligible for time and a half?
+Are employees paid by the day eligible for time-and-a-half?

-Time and a half overtime pay is calculated on any hours worked over 40 per week.
-Therefore, if an employee is a not exempt salaried employee or an hourly wage employee, they would be eligible for time and a half overtime pay.
+Time-and-a-half overtime pay is calculated on any hours worked over 40 per week.
+Therefore, if an employee is a not exempt salaried employee or an hourly wage employee, they would be eligible for time-and-a-half overtime pay.

-Do commissions earn time and a half for overtime?
+Do commissions earn time-and-a-half for overtime?

-Commission pay does not earn time and a half pay for overtime, however, an employee who is paid an hourly wage plus commission would be eligible for 1.5 times their hourly wage for any hours worked over 40 in a week.
+Commission pay does not earn time-and-a-half pay for overtime, however, an employee who is paid an hourly wage plus commission would be eligible for 1.5 times their hourly wage for any hours worked over 40 in a week.

-Overall, it’s important to understand your wage for time and half pay, if you are eligible for time and a half pay, and how to calculate your total wages.
+Overall, it’s important to understand your wage for time and half pay, if you are eligible for time-and-a-half pay, and how to calculate your total wages.

 References